fossi-foundation/embench-website/_posts/2020-11-16-embench-interview.md

 **What are your plans for the next 6 months?**

-*Dave Patterson:* We hope to complete and release MLPerf 0.6.
+*Dave Patterson:* We hope to complete and release Embench 0.6.

 *Jeremy Bennett:* Much of my time is currently taken up as Chair of the Software Task Group for the Open Hardware Group.
 We are trying to build a vibrant